 How to use Expositor

 There are three scrollable regions, an EV ruler, an ISO & F-Stop roller, and a shutter speed ruler.
-EV is the exposure value, or brightness of your subject.
-ISO is the sensitivity of your camera.
-F-Stop is your camera's aperture.
-Dragging either ruler up and down will display additional values on screen, but won't change the calculations being shown.
-Dragging the ISO & F-Stop roller will display more values and change the calculations, by moving the roller's values relative to the rulers' values where the tick marks meet.
+EV is the exposure value, or brightness of your scene, ISO is the sensitivity of your camera, and F-Stop is your camera's aperture.
+Dragging either ruler up and down will display additional values, but won't change the exposure being shown.
+Dragging the ISO & F-Stop roller will display more values and change the exposure, by moving the roller's values relative to both the rulers' values.

 The relative position of the ISO and F-Stop values isn‘t important, think of them as independent.
 The useful relationships are the pairings of EV with ISO and F-Stop with shutter speed, on the left and right.
 For any pair on the left side, all the pairs on the right side will produce the same exposure.
 The reverse is also true.
 In fact, as long as you don't adjust the ISO & F-Stop roller or set a new exposure compensation, any combination of left and right pairs will result in exactly the same exposure.
 This lets you easily pick among many settings for the ones that best suit your artistic intent!

-Click on the exposure compensation value itself at any time to quickly reset it back to zero.
+Click on the reset button (or the exposure compensation value itself on the iPhone) at any time to quickly reset the exposure compensation back to zero.

 Simple example, basic settings lookup: